soulverteam/X-Series/README.md

 ## Supporting this project

-We invented the modern notepad calculator (with the answer column) back in 2005, and we envision more industry-changing breakthroughs arising from this research too.
+We invented the modern notepad calculator (with an answer column alongside a text editor) in 2005, and we envision more exciting advancements arising from this research too.

-- If you're a long-time user of Soulver (or a mega-fan), and think this development direction is worthwhile, consider becoming a GitHub sponsor
+- If you're a long-time user of Soulver (or a mega-fan), and think this research is worthwhile, consider becoming a [one-time or monthly GitHub](https://github.com/sponsors/soulverteam) or Patreon sponsor
+- All sponsors (of any amount) will get access to X1 via a private repository
+- Monthly sponsors will also get access to our latest X series prototype (X2, X3, etc), as well as a copy of [Soulver Mini](http://soulver.app/mini/) for Mac, and pre-release builds of Soulver 4 with 40+ new features

-- With your support, our (very) small team will dedicate its resources to this kind of advanced notepad calculator research
+- With your support, our (very) small team will dedicate more resources to this kind of advanced notepad calculator research

-- As a sponsor, you'll also get access to a private repository with the latest X Series prototypes of our work (X2, X3, and so forth)